Ever downloaded a mobile app or used a tool that didn’t quite make sense in your language? That’s where software localization comes in.

 - Project/team management and reporting

-If you would like to better understand the main features a modern TMS should have in each of the above categories, take a look at this post.
+📚 Further reading: If you would like to better understand the main features a modern TMS should have in each of the above categories, take a look at this post.

 9. Provide context for localizable strings

-Nuances in language may not be obvious from a single word alone.
+And remember–nuances in language may not be obvious from a single word alone.

 10. Leverage translation memory

-Translation memory is a database of translations that stores previous translations and can be used to save time and money.
+Translation memory is a database that stores previous translations and can be used to save time and money.
 For example, if you have a string that reads “Thank you,” translation memory can detect if the same string has been previously translated and suggest the same translation.
 This can save time and money by eliminating the need to re-translate the same string.

 Companies that have set the bar high for software localization

-Google has a team of dedicated localization experts, whose mission is to create a diverse user experience that fits every language and every culture.
 Spread over more than 30 countries, they make sure that all Google products are fun and easy to use in 70+ languages—and sound natural to people everywhere, including in lesser-known languages such as Welsh and Basque.
-Localization goes beyond translation.

 Airbnb